BufanZeng/Building-Knowledge-Graph/Webcrawling/readme.txt

-The script uses selenium package to mimic the user actions and then write the crawled html to a jsonline document
+crawl_raw.py uses selenium package to mimic the user actions and then write the crawled html to a jsonline document crawl_with_wrapper.py extracts wanted information directly when crawling and store to a txt file